-- 1) Reverence for life is the foundational purpose that will sustain humankind in perpetuity. - 2) Ethical civilization will be the environment facilitating that end. - 3) The Policy Sciences hold the solutions for creating ethical and successful civilizations.11
+- 2. Ethical civilization will be the environment facilitating that end. - 3.
+The Policy Sciences hold the solutions for creating ethical and successful civilizations.
+11

 This article is relevant to the first two components.
 Reverence for life is clearly at the heart of Küng's ethic and it is also clearly designed to bring about ethical civilization.
 The main question is to what extent does it provide a foundation for doing so?